apache/datasketches-cpp/README.md

 or with all C++ compilers.
 Generating make files using cmake should solve this problem, but it currently requires cmake version 3.12.0 or later that might not be readily available as a package on all platforms.

-Installing latest cmake on OSX: brew install cmake
+Installing the latest cmake on OSX: brew install cmake

 Building and running unit tests using existing make files: